-Educational institutions operate in an increasingly digital and global landscape.
-This presents challenges in attracting geographically diverse students, adapting to remote learning models, and managing complex campus infrastructures.
-A 3D digital twin provides a functional set of tools for addressing these challenges across recruitment, academics, and facilities management.
+Educational institutions across India operate in an increasingly digital and global landscape.
+This presents challenges in attracting geographically diverse students, adapting to remote learning, and managing complex campus infrastructures.
+A Matterport 3D digital twin provides a powerful set of tools for addressing these challenges across recruitment, academics, and facilities management.
+This move to digital is critical, as a majority of prospective students now conduct extensive online research without ever contacting an institution, a phenomenon known as 'stealth shopping'.

-This guide provides a practical overview of how this technology is applied in the education sector.
+This guide provides a practical overview of how Matterport technology is applied in the education sector within India.

 Application 1: Student Recruitment and Virtual Tours

-A virtual campus tour created from a 3D digital twin is an interactive, dimensionally-accurate model that allows prospective students to explore an institution online.
-This provides several practical advantages for admissions departments:
+A Matterport virtual campus tour is an interactive, dimensionally-accurate model that allows prospective students to explore an institution online.
+By 2025, an overwhelming 92% of colleges use virtual tours in their admissions strategy, making it a standard expectation.
+The advantages for admissions departments in India are clear:

-- Expanded Geographical Reach: It makes the campus accessible to international students and those from other regions who cannot visit in person due to location or financial constraints.
+- Expanded Geographical Reach: It makes the campus fully accessible to international students and those from other regions of India who cannot visit in person.
+Institutions with virtual tours see a documented 16% increase in applications.

-- Parental and Family Engagement: A virtual tour is a shareable asset that allows parents and family members to participate in the student's decision-making process, even from a distance.
+- Parental and Family Engagement: The virtual tour is a shareable asset that allows parents and family across India and the globe to participate in the student's decision-making process, even from a distance.

 Application 2: Remote and Hybrid Learning